Søren Gade: Political career

+Minister of Defence, 2004–2010

 Gade served as Defence Minister from 2004 to 2010, when he replaced Svend Aage Jensby.
 During his time in office, he led Danish efforts to maintain public support for the deployment of 750 troops in Afghanistan.
-Gade resigned his position due to a long time conflict with the media after the publishing of a fake Arabic translation of Thomas Rathsack's book, telling the defence's methods in the Afghan war.
+Gade resigned from his position due to a long time conflict with the media after the publishing of a fake Arabic translation of Thomas Rathsack's book, telling the defence's methods in the Afghan war.

+Member of the European Parliament, 2019–2022

 Gade was elected to the European Parliament in 2019.
-A member of the Renew Europe group, he has since been serving as chair of the Committee on Fisheries and as member of the Committee on Transport and Tourism.
+A member of the Renew Europe group, he served as chair of the Committee on Fisheries and as member of the Committee on Transport and Tourism.
+Within the Committee on Transport and Tourism, he was part of the Tourism Task Force (TTF).
 In 2020, he also joined the Special Committee on Beating Cancer.

-In addition to his committee assignments, Gade is Chair of the Parliament's delegation for relations with India.
+In addition to his committee assignments, Gade was the chair of the Parliament's delegation for relations with India.

+Return to national politics

-In 2022 following his re-election to the Folketing, a majority of parties supported Gade's candidacy for the position of speaker of the Folketing.
+In 2022, following his re-election to the Folketing, a majority of parties supported Gade's candidacy for the position of speaker of the Folketing.
 Gade was officially confirmed as speaker on 16 November 2022.

 Controversy

-In 2015, newspaper Jyllands-Posten published a document that it said proved that Gade tried to hide the Danish military's agreement with security company Blackwater whose contractors killed 17 Iraqi civilians and wounded 20 in Baghdad's Nisour Square in 2007.
+In 2015, the newspaper Jyllands-Posten published a document that it said proved that Gade tried to hide the Danish military's agreement with security company Blackwater whose contractors killed 17 Iraqi civilians and wounded 20 in Baghdad's Nisour Square in 2007.